 I stumbled upon this wonderful picture at a recent history conference, and immediately had to track it down at the glenbow archives in calgary.
 Look at how extraordinary this picture is.
 From what I have been able to track down so far, there is little information about the circumstances when it was taken, other than that it was taken in 1900-1901.
 Furthermore, this picture wreaks havoc upon expectations for the period, when women supposedly only ever dressed in stereotyped ways that did not include any "masculine" elements.
 Photographs consistent with those expectations are often the most reproduced, especially when they feature Indigenous women, many of whom were managing complex entanglements between "racism" and "respectability."
 What I would like to especially draw your attention to with this picture, is that the three Métis women are wearing subtly different clothing on their upper bodies – we have no way to know whether they were wearing pants or skirts – although they were all delighted with the carefully pinned bowler hats.
 This clothing is fitted, unlike what we might expect of a costume.
 They also look like they're having a great time, unlike the gentleman in the picture, who has no sense of humour at evidence in his corner of the frame.
-I raise all this not to argue that any of these women were lesbian in current terms, but to illustrate the persistence, sometimes overt, of boundary crossing medicine in Indigenous communities.
+I raise all this not to argue that any of these women were lesbian in current terms, obviously there is no way to know that, but to illustrate the persistence, sometimes overt, of interconnecting and stereotype busting medicine in Indigenous communities.
 It's a bonus that this picture comes from near present day edmonton, alberta.

-The hardest challenge when looking into pre-invasion Indigenous sexualities then is to break the habit of looking for systems of gender and sexual behaviour that are familiar now and/or in european communities even around the same time.
+The hardest challenge when looking into pre-invasion Indigenous sexualities then is to break the habit of looking for systems of sex-role steroetypes and sexual behaviour that are familiar now and/or in european communities even around the same time.
 Social and sexual life alike are embedded in a matrix of culture, economy, environment, place, and history.
 We can and do make many choices about our behaviour in the world, but those choices are constrained.
-There is considerable evidence to question whether there were binary gender systems in the americas at all before europeans arrived.
-Much of the easiest to access evidence on Indigenous practices derive from european sources, materials set down by people who could not make sense fo what they were seeing and had been taught they had a universal culture that applied or should apply everywhere.
+There is considerable evidence to question whether there were binary sex-role stereotype systems in the americas at all before europeans arrived.
+Much of the easiest to access evidence on Indigenous practices derive from european sources, materials set down by people who could not make sense of what they were seeing and had been taught they had a universal culture that applied or should apply everywhere.
 In some Indigenous cultures, clothing for male and female persons was highly differentiated, while in others clothing wasn't distinguished on this basis, but hairstyles were.
 Europeans could not identify these important clothing, hair or other differences in Indigenous terms, let alone record them.
 Yet they were also predisposed to refuse to do so.

 So now the stage is set with two great continents of wildly creative Indigenous peoples whose cultures enshrine various views and expressions of human sexuality and divisions of labour based on sex.
 Europeans arrive, focussed on getting full or partial control of a land and its people to seize and profit by their labour and goods.
 They decry what they label sinful behaviour, and Indigenous nakedness.
 The question of what it means to be "naked" is a warning for us here, because what counts as naked also varies by culture and time period.
 There are times and places in which a european man could be declared naked because he didn't have a hat on, because hats represented a whole range of social mores around how each person conformed to the practices of their social class.
 Similarly, european women could be considered naked at times if they didn't have gloves on.
-Furthermore, we need to bear in mind that the europeans who wrote about Indigenous people were from two main groups with plenty invested in depicting them in a poor light, deflecting attention from real or potential regularities in their own behaviour, and justifying expensive projects.
-Christian missionaries considered many boundary crossing individuals religious rivals and opponents to their own proselytizing projects.
-Explorers and traders were part of groups who built forts and trading posts where the sex ratio among whites remained extremely skewed, so somehow demonstrating that they were not engaged in or approving of any sexual or gender impropriety inflected their views and their writing.
+Furthermore, we need to bear in mind that the europeans who wrote about Indigenous people were from two main groups with plenty invested in depicting them in a poor light, deflecting attention from real or potential irregularities in their own behaviour, and justifying expensive projects.
+Christian missionaries considered many world-bridging individuals religious rivals and opponents to their own proselytizing projects.
+Explorers and traders were part of groups who built forts and trading posts where the sex ratio among whites remained extremely skewed, so somehow demonstrating that they were not engaged in or approving of any sexual or sex-role impropriety inflected their views and their writing.

 In what is currently known as canada, free Indigenous peoples gathered and processed the goods of most interest to traders, who therefore spent less effort trying to enslave them and more on convincing them to trade.
 For the purposes of trade, europeans soon learned that in order to trade successfully, they had to acculturate.
 They were expected to become relatives and learn how to behave appropriately in an Indigenous context.
 Indigenous communities integrated european traders by marriage, less often by adoption.
 Marrying in was useful to men not just in trade, but also in reassuring themselves and the folks at home that they were being properly heterosexual.
 When they did take note of Indigenous men who had sex with other men, they were usually quick to emphasize any cases where these men did work that traders believed was otherwise carried out by women and critical to the products they valued such as drying meat or preparing furs.
-They were pointedly silent about what they saw of women who had sex with other women or otherwise held boundary crossing roles through the 17th and 18th centuries.
+They were pointedly silent about what they saw of women who had sex with other women or otherwise held stereotype-busting roles through the 17th and 18th centuries.
 After all, they did not want to suggest to the women back home that there were any other options.